 Insuring Cars with Reconstructed Titles

-You can insure vehicles with reconstructed titles in Massachusetts.
+You can insure vehicles with reconstructed titles.
 But it may be hard to get full coverage.
 Insurance companies aren’t fond of previously totaled cars.
 Because of this, providers will likely only offer you a liability-only policy.

 Insurance coverage for a reconstructed title car will also typically cost more.
 Rebuilt cars carry more of a risk and can be more expensive to repair.
 Be sure to shop around and compare quotes to find the best rate for your rebuilt car.